vibbits/irefindex/vsc/README.md

     terraform init
     ```
 4. Run terraform to provision the machine and run the `./ansible/main1.yml` playbook:
+    > Note: When asked for confirmation, double check that you want to perform this action and type `yes`.
+    > If you want to skip the confirmation step, you can add the `-auto-approve` flag to the command.
     ```bash
     # pwd: irefindex/vsc/terraform
     terraform apply